PTEN (gene): Cancer

-PTEN is one of the most commonly lost tumor suppressors in human cancer; in fact, up to 70% of men with prostate cancer are estimated to have lost a copy of the PTEN gene at the time of diagnosis.
+PTEN is one of the most commonly lost tumor suppressors in human cancer; up to 70% of men with prostate cancer are estimated to have lost a copy of the PTEN gene at the time of diagnosis.
 A number of studies have found increased frequency of PTEN loss in tumours which are more highly visible on diagnostic scans such as mpMRI, potentially reflecting increased proliferation and cell density in these tumours.

 During tumor development, mutations and deletions of PTEN occur that inactivate its enzymatic activity leading to increased cell proliferation and reduced cell death.
 Frequent genetic inactivation of PTEN occurs in glioblastoma, endometrial cancer, and prostate cancer; and reduced expression is found in many other tumor types such as lung and breast cancer.
 Furthermore, PTEN mutation also causes a variety of inherited predispositions to cancer.

 Non-cancerous neoplasia

 Researchers have identified more than 70 mutations in the PTEN gene in people with Cowden syndrome.
 These mutations can be changes in a small number of base pairs or, in some cases, deletions of a large number of base pairs.
 Most of these mutations cause the PTEN gene to make a protein that does not function properly or does not work at all.
 The defective protein is unable to stop cell division or signal abnormal cells to die, which can lead to tumor growth, particularly in the breast, thyroid, or uterus.

 Mutations in the PTEN gene cause several other disorders that, like Cowden syndrome, are characterized by the development of non-cancerous tumors called hamartomas.
 These disorders include Bannayan–Riley–Ruvalcaba syndrome and Proteus-like syndrome.
 Together, the disorders caused by PTEN mutations are called PTEN hamartoma tumor syndromes, or PHTS.
 Mutations responsible for these syndromes cause the resulting protein to be non-functional or absent.
 The defective protein allows the cell to divide in an uncontrolled way and prevents damaged cells from dying, which can lead to the growth of tumors.